optimobile/coai-dashboard/COMPETITOR_ANALYSIS.md

 ## Conclusion

-**COAI is uniquely positioned to dominate the AI compliance training market.** No competitor offers the combination of:
+**CSOAI is uniquely positioned to dominate the AI compliance training market.** No competitor offers the combination of:
 1. Region-specific compliance training
 2. Job creation opportunities
 3. Affordable pricing (10-100x cheaper)
 4. Transparent, data-driven platform
 5. Integrated ecosystem (training + compliance + jobs)

-With the Feb 2, 2025 EU AI Act deadline approaching, COAI can capture **$2.5M+ in Year 1** and scale to **$25M+ by Year 5**.
+With the Feb 2, 2025 EU AI Act deadline approaching, CSOAI can capture **$2.5M+ in Year 1** and scale to **$25M+ by Year 5**.
 The key is to execute fast, market aggressively, and leverage the unique "AI is taking jobs.
 We're creating them." message to drive viral growth.